nirmalben/bible-nabre-json-dataset/README.md

 ```

 The directory `data/` contains -
-* `bible-all-books.json` - contains an array of Books in the the New American Bible Revised Edition of The Holy Bible.
+* `bible-all-books.json` - contains a JSON array of Books in the New American Bible Revised Edition of The Holy Bible.
-* `bible-nabre-book-chapters.json` - contains the number of chapters for each book in the the New American Bible Revised Edition of The Holy Bible.
+* `bible-nabre-book-chapters.json` - contains the number of chapters for each book in the New American Bible Revised Edition of The Holy Bible.
 The format is as follows -
 ```
 [
   {